 What is Power Play in Ice Hockey

-Power play is a sporting term used in many various games.
-In ice hockey, a team is said to be on a power play when at least one opposing player is serving a penalty, and the team has a numerical advantage on the ice (whenever both teams have the same number of players on the ice, there is no power play).
-Up to two players per side may serve in the penalty box, giving a team up to a possible 5 on 3 power play.
-If a goaltender commits a foul, another player who was on the ice at the time of the penalty serves.
-A power play resulting from a simple minor penalty ends if the team with more players on the ice scores If a player is given a major penalty (five minute duration), a power play occurs, but if the opposite team scores, the penalty is not ended.
-Major penalties only end when five minutes have elapsed or the game has ended.
-If a team is still on a power play at the end of a regulation period, or at the end of a playoff overtime period, the power play will continue into the following period.
-Penalties for misconduct do not result in power plays.
-A goal scored by the short handed team during a power play is called a short handed goal.
-If a power play ends without a goal against the shorthanded team, it is said to have killed the penalty.
-If a team scores on the power play, it is said to have converted the power play (that is, converted the opportunity into a goal).
-During a power play, the shorthanded team may launch the puck to the opposite end of the rink, and play will continue; icing is not called.
+Power play is a term used in various sports, including ice hockey.
+In ice hockey, a team is on a power play when the opposing team has at least one player in the penalty box, giving the power-play team more players on the ice.
+This advantage disappears when both teams have the same number of players on the ice.
+Sometimes, a team can have a 5-on-3 power play if two opposing players are penalized.
+If the goalie commits a foul, another player who was on the ice serves the penalty.
+A minor penalty power play ends when the team with more players scores.
+However, if a player receives a major penalty (lasting five minutes), the power play continues, even if the opposing team scores.
+Major penalties only end after five minutes or at the end of the game.
+If a power play extends beyond the regulation time, it continues into the next period.
+Penalties for misconduct do not lead to power plays.
+When the shorthanded team scores during a power play, it's called a shorthanded goal.
+If a power play ends without a goal against the shorthanded team, it's considered a penalty kill.
+When a team scores during a power play, they're said to have converted the opportunity into a goal.
+During a power play, the shorthanded team can clear the puck to the other end of the rink, and icing is not called.